Titanic Belfast Experience

 The first theme is not yet related to Titanic at all, but sets the scene by giving an account of the history of Boomtown Belfast at the beginning of the 20th century.
 At the time the city was one of the fastest growing ones in the British Isles and nearly overtook Dublin

 in size.
 This was thanks to the industries of Belfast

 , which made it a veritable economic powerhouse.
-The linen industry was one of the backbones of this economy, but there were also major producers of things like carbonated soft drinks, cigarettes and whiskey (Belfast was once the largest producer of the stuff – now not a single drop of it is made here).
+The linen industry was one of the backbones of this economy, but there were also major producers of things like carbonated soft drinks, cigarettes and whiskey (Belfast was once the largest producer of the stuff).
 The other key industry was of course the harbour and in particular its shipyards.
 The exhibition design is a mix of texts and images, as well as plenty of projections and CGI (computer-generated imagery).
 But it gets much, much better.

 , an operational model of the gantry (you can navigate one of its cranes by pushing buttons) and so on.
 The Titanic's design is already picked up here too – as well as Harland & Wolff's other achievements

 But the first true highpoint (literally even) of the Shipyard Gallery is the replica of one of the pillars of the gantry that Titanic and Olympic were constructed under.
 First you stare up at it, then you take a lift up to see it from above too – it can make you giddy looking down, and that's despite the fact that it's actually scaled down in size by a third or so, according to one of the TitanicBelfast's staff (there are people stationed at various points in the exhibition ready to help and answer questions).